NUS-HPC-AI-Lab/InfoBatch/README.md

 ## News

 [2024/1/17] 🔥 New version with only 3 lines of change comes!
-Note that one should use a per-sample loss (to serve as the score and total loss calculation)
+Note that one should use a per-sample loss (to update the score and calculate batch loss)

 [2024/1/16] 🔥 Our work got accepted to ICLR 2024 (oral)!
 A new version with only 3 lines of change will be updated soon.
 Experiments included in the paper (and beyond) will be gradually updated with detail.